rossjturner/feedback-energetics/README.md

 ```
 dict = feedback_energetics.feedback_reader('A')
 ```
+The energetics for Clusters A through K are provided in this repository.

 The dictionary comprises the fields below with units shown in the comments.
 The bubble_energy array is ordered (jet_power, active_age, r, theta).